Cooking and Drinking

 Important notes:

-Important note to stick someplace in this document: if the power outage happens when the sump pump is rarely turning on, skip running an extension cord to it let the water back up handle the occasional turning on that wattage best use some other place in the house.
+** If the power outage happens when the sump pump is rarely turning on, skip running an extension cord to it, let the water back up handle the occasional turning on the extra wattage is best used for some other items in the house.

 Step 1: Plug-in all items that need charging.